Listen

 Description

-This recording took place in Prenzlauer Berg, a district in Berlin that features a distinctive landmark in the shape of the water tower pictured here, which was used as a temporary concentration camp in 1933 to do away with Jews, Communists, Socialists and others deemed unacceptable under the new Nazi regime.
-As the horn blares out at the start, it seemed to us that we could hear the sound of the pain of those who suffered torture and incarceration there.
+The recording was made in Prenzlauer Berg, a district in Berlin that features a distinctive landmark in the shape of the water tower pictured here, which was used as a temporary concentration camp in 1933 to do away with Jews, Communists, Socialists and others deemed unacceptable under the new Nazi regime.
+As the horn blares out at the start, we could almost hear the sound of the pain of those who suffered torture and incarceration there.
 We have therefore called it Wasserturm Lager (Water Tower Camp).

-It is an astoundingly powerful piece of music.
 May the Lord lead you in prayer as you listen.
-For sure, the spirit of prayer is likely to come more deeply on you as you listen to it more than once.
+For sure, the spirit of prayer is likely to come more deeply on you as you listen to it more than once, for those experiencing torture around the world.